-- A. Resurfacing existing roadways and/or replacement in-kind of highway signals, signage, or appurtenances when approved by the owner of the transportation facility. - B. Replacement in-kind of railroad signals, crossing materials, and other railroad features or appurtenances when approved by the owner of the transportation facility. - C. Installation of utility attachments on bridges in areas with existing utility attachments. - 4.7.2 Ground Disturbing Activities - A. Ground disturbing activities withing areas of documented previous disturbance. - B. Ground disturbing activities within non-historic and non-contributing properties or features when no vertical improvements are proposed.
-Vertical improvements may consist of, but are not limited to, buildings, structures, and other forms of infrastructure with height above ground and constructed by the project.
+- A. Resurfacing existing roadways and/or replacement in-kind of highway signals, signage, or appurtenances when approved by the owner of the transportation facility. - B. Replacement in-kind of railroad signals, crossing materials, and other railroad features or appurtenances when approved by the owner of the transportation facility. - C. Installation of utility attachments on bridges in areas with existing utility attachments.

+4.7.2 Ground Disturbing Activities

-- C. Ground disturbing activities within historic and contributing properties when action is discrete (including but not limited to edges of agricultural fields, wooded areas, lawns, or curbs), where no contributing or potentially contributing buildings, structures, objects, sites, or features are present (including but not limited to slate sidewalks, hitching posts, carriage steps, mature trees, fences, retaining walls, and other landscaping dating to the historic period of 50 years or more in age). - 4.7.3 Temporary Staging and Temporary Facilities - A. Temporary staging or stockpiling within existing parking areas. - B. Temporary staging or stockpiling within transportation rights of way. - C. Temporary staging or stockpiling within areas with documented previous ground disturbance when the ground is returned to pre-construction appearance, including contours and vegetation. - D. Installation of temporary construction support facilities when the ground is returned to preconstruction appearance, including contours and vegetation. - E. Location of temporary construction trailers not requiring a foundation or pad. - 4.7.4 Utilities, Lighting, and Maintenance Facilities - A. Installation of underground utilities using directional bore drilling or similar method. - B. Replacement, repair, and/or maintenance of existing underground utilities in-kind when work occurs within the existing utility footprint. - C. Installation, replacement, or upgrade to lighting within transportation rights of way and/or at Project locations requiring routine maintenance. - D. Establishing maintenance facilities within Project easements or right of way no more than 10-feet high with a footprint no more than 120 square feet when facility is not located within a State Register of Historic Places (SRHP) or National Register of Historic Places (NRHP) historic district. - 4.7.5 Pre-Construction Due Diligence and Testing - A. Conducting geotechnical testing, hazardous materials sampling, seismic or vibration testing or monitoring, or drill samples. - B. Wetland testing and delineation. - C. Wildlife surveys and inventories. - D. Property line and ownership verification surveys. - E. Utility location surveys. - 4.7.6 Hazard and Hazardous Waste Removal - A. Removal of debris related to weather or storm damage, or present as a result of modern dumping. - B. Hazardous waste removal. - 4.7.7 Environmentally Sensitive Area (ESA) Protection and Mitigation - A. Installation of temporary fencing to protect areas of cultural, biological, or other environmentally sensitive area from the effects of construction. - B. Obtaining credits in/from and existing wetland mitigation bank.
+- A. Ground disturbing activities within areas of documented previous disturbance. - B. Ground disturbing activities within non-historic and non-contributing properties or features when no vertical improvements are proposed.
+Vertical improvements may consist of, but are not limited to, buildings, structures, and other form of infrastructure with height above ground and constructed by the project. - C. Ground disturbing activities within historic and contributing properties when action is discrete (including but not limited to edges of agricultural fields, wooded areas, lawns, or curbs), where no contributing or potentially contributing buildings, structures, objects, sites, or features are present (including but not limited to slate sidewalks, hitching posts, carriage steps, mature trees, fences, retaining walls, and other landscaping dating to the historic period of 50 years or more in age).

+4.7.3 Temporary Staging and Temporary Facilities

+- A. Temporary staging or stockpiling within existing parking areas. - B. Temporary staging or stockpiling within transportation rights of way. - C. Temporary staging or stockpiling within areas with documented previous ground disturbance when the ground is returned to pre-construction appearance, including contours and vegetation. - D. Installation of temporary construction support facilities when the ground is returned to preconstruction appearance, including contours and vegetation. - E. Location of temporary construction trailers not requiring a foundation or pad.

+4.7.4 Utilities, Lighting, and Maintenance Facilities

+- A. Installation of underground utilities using directional bore drilling or similar method. - B. Replacement, repair, and/or maintenance of existing underground utilities in-kind when work occurs within the existing utility footprint. - C. Installation, replacement, or upgrade to lighting within transportation rights of way and/or at Project locations requiring routine maintenance. - D. Establishing maintenance facilities within Project easements or right of way no more than 10-feet high with a footprint no more than 120 square feet when facility is not located within a State Register of Historic Places (SRHP) or National Register of Historic Places (NRHP) historic district.

+4.7.5 Pre-Construction Due Diligence and Testing

+- A. Conducting geotechnical testing, hazardous materials sampling, seismic or vibration testing or monitoring, or drill samples.

+- B. Wetland testing and delineation.

+- C. Wildlife surveys and inventories.

+- D. Property line and ownership verification surveys.

+- E. Utility location surveys.

+4.7.6 Hazard and Hazardous Waste Removal

+- A. Removal of debris related to weather or storm damage, or present as a result of modern dumping. - B. Hazardous waste removal.

+4.7.7 Environmentally Sensitive Area (ESA) Protection and Mitigation

+- A. Installation of temporary fencing to protect areas of cultural, biological, or other environmentally sensitive area from the effects of construction. - B. Obtaining credits in/from and existing wetland mitigation bank. - C. Vegetation or landscaping to support habitat mitigation when the subject action affects less than one-half acre and does not occur within an archeologically sensitive area, as defined by the Supplemental CRMP.